senenf/tfg/README.md

 * **Data Adquisition**: contains raw flight logs and images obtained from testing aircraft.
 * **Data Cleaning**: contains chopped and pre-processed flight logs for each of the performed flights
 * **Data Analysis** : contains the python notebooks used to extract useful metrics and information from the data
 * **Manufacturing**: contains all the 3D files and laser cutting boards in order to manufacture the aerial platform "RoadRunner" for testing different visual-based navigation solutions.
+> To Be Completed, some missing files.
+I want to upload them so that they are ready to cut/print.
 * The Original PDF submitted for grading.

 ## How to use this repo
 In order to start working with this repository start by downloading miniconda [here](https://docs.anaconda.com/miniconda/) and use the given environment.yaml file to recreate the conda environment.
 You can later execute the jupyter notebooks to recreate results.